x3dom/x3dom/tutorials/styling/styling.markdown

 Adding interaction
 ------------------
 The dynamic resizing showed in the last chapter is fine for changing browser size and positioning elements.
 We can also use JavaScript to change the dimensions of the `x3d` element.
 In order to achieve this we are going to build a piece of functionality that mimics the "fullscreen" behavior of the ubiquitous video player.
+In this case we are going to resize the scene to 90% if the browser window (or more precisely to the 90% of the parent html element).

 First we need to add a button to our HTML document which floats over the `x3d` element.
 Fortunately, HTML already provides a `button` tag we can use exactly for this purpose.
-Since we want to the button to float over the x3d element, we need to put both of them into another `div`:
+Since we want to the button to float over the `x3d` element, we need to put both of them into another `div`:

     <div id="container">
         <button id="toggler">Zoom</button>